hipstern/inerview-820/README.md

 I asked Google.
 Google gave me [this](https://gist.github.com/jujhars13/1e99cf110e5df39d4ae3c7fef81589f8).
 Sure.

+Getting this to actually work was a bear, mainly because I didn't read the docs well enough, and was testing via `lftp`, whose docs I *also* didn't read well enough.
+So that was fun.

 ## When do I archive a file?
 It's unclear, but it looks like I'm supposed to expect completed files, not a file that gets continually written to (so the application can move finished files to some directory for upload but can't upload them itself?).